 Fibonacci – Forex trading and Retracement levels

 The Fibonacci sequence is the art of mathematics, where each number of the sequence is the sum of the two (2) preceding numbers (e.g. 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, etc).
-In forex trading, the Fibonacci indicator is one of the most popular tools used by traders to identify potential levels of support and resistance on price charts.
+In forex trading, the Fibonacci indicator is one of the most popular tools-indicators.
+Traders can use it, to identify potential levels of support and resistance on price charts.

 Traders can use Fibonacci ratios derived from the Fibonacci sequence to identify significant price levels in a trend.
 The most used Fibonacci ratios in forex trading are 38.2%, 50% and 61.8%.
 These levels are the result of dividing a number of the Fibonacci sequence by the number that follows it.
 Traders often look for potential retracement levels where a pair price may temporarily reverse before continuing in the direction of the trend.